sleepyfran/knowledge/content/posts/fsharp/ce-in-fsharp.md

 > Computation expressions in F# provide a convenient syntax for writing computations that can be sequenced and combined using control flow constructs and bindings.
 Depending on the kind of computation expression, they can be thought of as a way to express monads, monoids, monad transformers, and applicative functors.

 But once you get the hang of it, it could be a wonderful way to explore the many different ways by which you can create DSL or Domain Specific Languages in F#.
-In this post I'll go over some of the nicest DSL I've found so far in F# and we'll create our own that, inspired by [DeckUI](https://github.com/joshdholtz/DeckUI), will kick an [Avalonia](https://avaloniaui.net/) application that shows a presentation.
+In this post I'll go (in a somehow chaotic manner) over some of the nicest DSL I've found so far in F# and we'll create our own that, inspired by [DeckUI](https://github.com/joshdholtz/DeckUI), will kick an [Avalonia](https://avaloniaui.net/) application that shows a presentation.

 # First, some prior art